What to Plant in January-Zones 1-10

 You want your seeds to be provided by a trusted source.
 Fresher, higher-quality seeds have a higher germination rate.

-In simple terms, this means you will have more seeds sprout giving you a head start in growing deliciously nutritious veggies.
+This means you will have more seeds sprouting, giving you a head start in growing deliciously nutritious veggies.

 Pot Seeds with Seed-Starting Mix